keboola/connection-docs/extractors/aws-s3/index.md

 ### Bucket and Key

-In the first part of the configuration you need to specify the AWS S3 bucket and the filename (key).
+In the first part of the configuration, specify the AWS S3 bucket and the filename (key).
-The bucket can be in any AWS region and the key must point to a single file, unless you check the **Wildcard** checkbox.
+The bucket can be in any AWS region and the key must point to a single file unless you check the **Wildcard** checkbox.

-Files stored in Glacier will be ignored.
+All files stored in Glacier will be ignored.

 ### Wildcard

-If the wildcard is turned on, all files in S3 with the defined Key prefix will be downloaded.
+If the Wildcard option is turned on, all files in S3 with the defined Key prefix will be downloaded.
-All files need to have the same header.
-Subfolders matching the prefix will be ignored.
+They need to have the same header.
+The subfolders matching the prefix will be ignored.

 ## Saving to Storage

+The table names are predefined.
+However, they can be modified, or replaced entirely.
-A table name is predefined, but you can modify it and use any other name or select an existing table.
+You can also select an already existing table.

 ### Incremental Load

-Incremental Load allows you to add new data to the table without truncating it.
+Incremental Load allows you to add new data to a table without truncating it.
-It does not affect which files are extracted from S3, only how the data is loaded into Storage.
+The files extracted from S3 stay the same.
+The only thing that changes is the way of how the data is loaded into Storage.

 ### Primary Key

-The primary key of an existing table cannot be modified, only new tables can set their primary keys.
+The primary key of an existing table cannot be modified; only new tables can set their primary keys.
 To change the primary key of an existing table, go to the table detail in Storage.

 ## AWS Credentials